 This account may not be transferred or assigned without our prior written consent.

-If, in connection with a direct deposit plan, we deposit any amount in an account which should have been returned to the Federal Government for any reason, you authorize us to deduct the amount of our liability to the Federal Government from the account or from any other account you have with us, without prior notice and at any time, except as prohibited by law.
+deposited into your account, you authorize us to deduct the amount of our liability to the federal government from the account or from any other account you have with us, without prior notice and at any time, except as prohibited by law.
 We may also use any other legal remedy to recover the amount of our liability.

 TEMPORARY ACCOUNT AGREEMENT

 If this option is selected, this is a temporary account agreement.
-Each person who signs in the space designated for signatures on the signature card (except as indicated to the contrary) may transact business on this account.
+Each person who signs to open the account or has authority to make withdrawals (except as indicated to the contrary) may transact business on this account.
 However, we may at some time in the future restrict or prohibit further use of this account if you fail to comply with the requirements we have imposed within a reasonable time.

 We may (without prior notice and when permitted by law) set off the funds in this account against any due and payable debt you owe us now or in the future, by any of you having the right of withdrawal, to the extent of such persons’ or legal entity’s right to withdraw.
 If a joint or P.O.D. account requires the signatures of all of the parties for purposes of withdrawal then the account shall be subject to setoff to the extent of the net contributions of the debtor party to the account.
 If the debt arises from a note, “any due and payable debt” includes the total amount of which we are entitled to demand payment under the terms of the note at the time we set off, including any balance the due date for which we properly accelerate under the note.